 - Parents of students at risk of an anaphylactic reaction provide the school with a management plan signed by their doctor.
 Names of students and staff at risk are made known to all staff. - The school community has been asked not to bring known anaphylactic triggers onto the school site. - Supervised eating occurs at the start of both recess and lunch.
-Students are also asked not to share food. - Staff are asked to report to the principal any concerns they have with known triggers brought to the school site. - The school canteen has removed known triggers from its environment. - Teachers explain to the children in class how they can make a simple daily choice to minimise the risk to others.
+Students are also asked not to share food. - Staff will consider the medical condition of all children when planning activities, particularly for those students who have known allergies. - Staff are asked to report to the principal any concerns they have with known triggers brought to the school site.

+- The school canteen has removed known triggers from its environment. - Teachers explain to the children in class how they can make a simple daily choice to minimise the risk to others.
 Please reinforce this message and practice not bringing sources of allergens into our school environment.